Minor in Mathematics

 Related Programs

 Fort Hays State University offers several related programs that complement a Minor in Mathematics.
-These programs provide opportunities for students to deepen their mathematical skills or explore related fields of study.
+These programs provide students an opportunity to enhance their mathematical skills or explore related fields of study.

 - B.A./B.S. in Mathematics (Industrial/Academic)